Systemic lupus erythematosus

 Other common symptoms include:

-- Skin rash -- a "butterfly" rash in about half people with SLE.
-The rash is most often seen over the cheeks and bridge of the nose, but can be widespread.
+- Skin rash -- A "butterfly" rash develops in about half the people with SLE.
+The rash is mostly seen over the cheeks and bridge of the nose.
+It can be widespread.
 It gets worse in sunlight.

 Some people have only skin symptoms.
 This is called discoid lupus.

 To be diagnosed with lupus, you must have 4 out of 11 common signs of the disease.
 Nearly all people with lupus have a positive test for antinuclear antibody (ANA).
 However, having a positive ANA alone does not mean you have lupus.